-There are 2 outside mesh pockets, 1 on each side of the pack, and 2 mesh pockets on the waist belt.
+There are two outside mesh pockets, one on each side of the pack, and two mesh pockets on the waist belt.
 Unfortunately the belt pockets are the only part of this bag that I consider somewhat of a waste, due to their almost useless size.
 I don't know if my headlamp even fits in them.

 Source: bought it new